BigDataProcSystems/Practice/docs/mapreduce_basics.md

 For the word count application, the command will be as below:

-`yarn jar ./target/word-count-app-1.0.jar edu.classes.mr.WordCount -D mapreduce.job.reduces=2 /data/yarn/reviews_Electronics_5_2.json /data/yarn/output`
+`yarn jar ./target/word-count-app-1.0.jar -D mapreduce.job.reduces=2 /data/yarn/reviews_Electronics_5_2.json /data/yarn/output`

 Remove the output directory if needed: